judo347/Project-BeeHive/beeTheRemake/notes.md

    - scenarios meaning different "games" where there are different rules and objects
  - Make higher framerate than before, more pleasing for eyes
    - Bees should "flicker" around to move at higher speed but slow pace

+# Current/todo
+ - implement default scenario
+   - base classes are done, just need to utilize/render it
+ - generalize and extract things in common with all scenarios
+ - implement second scenario with different hive, bee, and flower/pollen-source
+   - maybe containing hostile insects?
+Brainstorm/research